Calculating your loft conversion costs? Here's how to keep a lid on them when extending upwards

 What is the quickest way to convert a loft?

 Loft conversion cost won’t necessarily be the overriding factor for everyone considering extending upward.
-Speed may be a critical factor, or the need for minimal disruption (particularly with more people now working from home or those with young children).
+Speed may be a critical factor, or the need for minimal disruption (particularly if you work from home, or have young children) and you're looking into how long does a loft conversion take.

 In these circumstances, a modular loft conversion may be the perfect solution.
 This type of conversion involves a prefabricated unit being lifted into position by crane, following its manufacture off-site and preliminary roof works being undertaken by your contractor.